Underground Storage Tank

 Compliance Inspection Program

-The primary goal of the UST Inspection Process is to promote compliance with the UST Regulations and Statutes
+The primary goal of the UST Inspection Process is to promote compliance with the UST Regulations

 in order to protect human health and the environment from potential hazards associated with leaks, spills, and releases from underground storage tanks.